moorechow/pyRevit/_posts/2017-02-11-progressbar.md

 comments: true
 ---

 The output window now has a progress bar!
 Yaay!

 (It's the green line at the bottom of the output window)

+&nbsp;

 ![]({{ site.url }}/pyRevit/images/linkify.png)

+&nbsp;

 Use it like this: